MaximBuz/MaximBuz/README.md

 - 👋 Hi, I’m @MaximBuz
-- 👀 I’m interested in Books, Freerunning, Finance, Video Editing, Start-Ups & Coding
+- 👀 I’m interested in Books, Freerunning, Finance, Design, Start-Ups & Coding
 - 🌱 Currently learning Python (Django, Statsmodels), JavaScript (React), HTML and CSS with a focus on Web-Development
 - 💞️ I’m looking to collaborate on LEARNING TOGETHER!
 - 📫 How to reach me https://www.linkedin.com/in/maxim-buz-17a2a717b/